adamralph/adamralph.github.com/_posts/2014-03-15-no-tech-lead.md

 ### Resiliency

+> Good tech leads are resilient to changes to the product specification and react calmly to surprises.
+They anticipate where changes might take place and design their code to handle them.

+> Bad tech leads are upset when the specification changes, or prematurely generalize their design in areas where changes are unlikely to occur.

 The team should be displaying all the qualities listed.

 Software architecture is not an up-front exercise but is an evolution.
 The team should own the architecture collectively and evolve it together during backlog grooming, whiteboards sessions, spikes and continuous communication.

 ## Personality

+> Good tech leads are easy-going but assertive.
+Bad tech leads are confrontational and aggressive.
+Good tech leads emerge naturally and earn respect through technical competence and experience.
+Bad tech leads think their title confers respect and authority.
+Good tech leads are always looking for ways to improve.

+> Bad tech leads get defensive when given feedback.
+Good tech leads are humble and boost the confidence of everyone else on the team.
+Bad tech leads are arrogant and take pleasure in making their teammates feel inferior.

 The 'good' and 'bad' personality traits apply to all team members.